lesleyzhao/Textual_Variance_Research/README.md

  ├️ 📝 engagement_analysis.py # Engagement metric calculations
  ├️ 📝 BERT_model.py        # BERT-based text circuitousness computation
 ```
+Notice ⚠️： some of the .py files and data might be missing in this repository, as they require access permission from the professor.
+However, running the .ipynb file relies on these.
+Please request access from Professor Jeffrey Lee if needed.

 ## 🔍 **Methodology**
 1. **Data Collection**: